- Julia Hunt, Architecture BS ‘17

-As one of the premier fabrication facilities in the Western New York region, the Fabrication Workshop is the hub of our learning-through-making curriculum.
-Equipped for fabrication of all types, the shop serves both as a space to execute coursework and as a think-tank and makerspace for collaborative research with architectural practice and industry.
+A premier fabrication facility in Western New York that is the hub of our learning-through-making curriculum.
+Equipped for fabrication of all types, the shop serves both as a space to execute coursework and as a think-tank and maker space for collaborative research with architectural practice and industry.

 - Nicholas Rajkovich, PhD, assistant professor of architecture

-Rooted in a culture of making, the Fabrication Workshop is dedicated to providing equipment for material research, model making, and fabrication through analog and digital processes, including CNC routing, laser cutting, 3D printing and a comprehensive selection of power tools.
-Students can also purchase materials and borrow basic hand tools from our store.
+Rooted in a culture of making, we are dedicated to providing tools and equipment for material research, model making, and fabrication through analog and digital processes, including CNC routing, laser cutting, 3D printing and a comprehensive selection of power tools.
+Students can also purchase materials and borrow basic hand tools from our materials store.

 Director of Fabrication